theblag/MusicPlayer/README.md

 This project was created to:

 - Explore and demonstrate the core features of a music player.
+- To learn, practice and improve knowledge about web devolepment and for Educational purpouses.
 - Provide a learning resource for building interactive and responsive web applications.

 ---